omar-hawari/wpm-counter/README.md

 A Words Per Minute (WPM) counter built using Jetpack Compose, designed to measure typing speed and display real-time WPM and Input Accuracy calculations.

+You can download the APK for this Application here: [APK Link](https://drive.google.com/file/d/10Uys0hKuCkjuQkNI2IK65R0a09584PAI/view?usp=drive_link)

 ## Technologies Used:
 - **Jetpack Compose**: Modern UI toolkit for building native Android apps.
 - **Kotlin**: The programming language for Android development.